hands-on-cloud/hands-on.cloud/hugo/content/Building Thumbnails And GIFs Generator Using Lambda And FFmpeg/index.md

 authors:
   - Andrei Maksimov
 ---
-# Building Thumbnails And GIFs Generator Using Lambda And FFmpeg

-{{< my-picture name="Building Thumbnails And GIFs Generator Using Lambda And FFmpeg" >}}

 Not too far ago, somebody asked me to help put FFmpeg inside Lambda function and build a video processing API prototype.